fusatytata/Eshop/README.md

 # E-Shop

 This is a basic e-shop project using React and Bootstrap.
-Work is very much in progress.
+Work is very much in progress, I have just started!

 ## Desired features